Please join our Facebook group 'Rehome-it!' for details on Open Days, and what items are currently looking for a good home!

 Re-cycle Re-use Re-Fashion Event

-This event saw us collaborating with Sew Fabulous who hosted an event to celebrate textile and appreal sustainability.
+This event saw us collaborating with Sew Fabulous who hosted an event to celebrate textile and apparal sustainability.
 We joined them to promote our ethos of repurposing and our role as a community resource.

 Upcycling for Sales